cotalabs/estate/README.md

 * **GUNICORN_LOG_LEVEL**: See the gunicorn documenation on log levels for more information (Default: "info")

-As well you can configure a django settings file, which is just pure python, and mount it into the container
+You can also configure a django settings file, which is just pure python, and mount it into the container

 contents of custom.py
 ```